-The Democratizing Force of International Law: Human Rights Adjudication by the Indian Supreme Court, in Comparative International Law (Anthea Roberts, Paul Stephan, Pierre Verdier & Mila Versteeg eds., Oxford University Press, forthcoming 2016)
+The Democratizing Force of International Law: Human Rights Adjudication by the Indian Supreme Court, in Comparative International Law 319 (Anthea Roberts, Paul B. Stephan, Pierre-Hugues Verdier & Mila Versteeg, eds., Oxford University Press, 2018)

-The Joint Criminal Enterprise Doctrine at the Cambodian Trials, in Trials for International Crimes in Asia (Kirsten Sellars ed., Cambridge University Press, forthcoming 2015)
+The Joint Criminal Enterprise Doctrine at the Extraordinary Chambers in the Courts of Cambodia, in Trials for International Crimes in Asia 275 (Kirsten Sellars ed., Cambridge University Press, 2015)